-- 23. Notices shall be prominently displayed at all exits requesting patrons to respect the needs of local residents and businesses and leave the area quietly. - 24.
-During the hours of operation of the premises, the licence holder shall ensure sufficient measures are in place to remove and prevent litter or waste arising or accumulating from customers in the area immediately outside the premises and that this area shall be swept and or washed and litter and sweeping collected and stored in accordance with the approved refuse storage arrangements by close of business. - 25.
-No waste or recyclable materials, including bottles, shall be moved, removed from or placed in outside areas between (23.00) hours and (08.00) hours on the following day. - 26.
-No deliveries to the premises shall take place between (23.00) and (08.00) on the following day. - 27.
-No collections of waste or recycling materials (including bottles) from the premises shall take place between (23.00) and (08.00) on the following day. - 28.
-All waste shall be properly presented and placed out for collection no earlier than 30 minutes before the scheduled collection times. - 29.
-There shall be no striptease or nudity, and all persons shall be decently attired at all times, except when the premises are operating under the authority of a sexual entertainment Venue Licence. - 30.
-The number of persons permitted within the premises at any one time (excluding staff) shall not exceed [to be agreed with the Environmental Health Consultation Team] - 31.
-The Licence will have no effect until the works shown on the plans appended to the application have been assessed as satisfactory by the Environmental Health Consultation Team and this condition has been removed from the Licence. - 32.
+- 22. An incident log shall be kept at the premises, and made available on request to an authorised officer of the City Council or the Police, which will record the following: - a) all crimes reported to the venue - b) all ejections of patrons - c) any complaints received - d) any incidents of disorder - e) all seizures of drugs or offensive weapons - f) any faults in the CCTV system - g) any refusal of the sale of alcohol - h) any visit by a relevant authority or emergency service. - 23.
+No noise generated on the premises, or by its associated plant or equipment, shall emanate from the premises nor vibration be transmitted through the structure of the premises which gives rise to a nuisance. - 24.
+All windows and external doors shall be kept closed after 22:00 hours, or at any time when regulated entertainment takes place, except for the immediate access and egress of persons. - 25.
+Notices shall be prominently displayed at all exits requesting patrons to respect t he needs of local residents and businesses and leave the area quietly. - 26.
+During the hours of operation of the premises, the licence holder shall ensure sufficient measures are in place to remove and prevent litter or waste arising or accumulating from customers in the area immediately outside the premises and that this area shall be swept and or washed and litter and sweeping collected and stored in accordance with the approved refuse storage arrangements by close of business. - 27.
+No waste or recyclable materials, including bottles, shall be moved, removed from or placed in outside areas between (23.00) hours and (08.00) hours on the following day. - 28.
+No deliveries to the premises shall take place between (23.00) and (08.00) on the following day. - 29.
+No collections of waste or recycling materials (including bottles) from the premises shall take place between (23.00) and (08.00) on the following day. - 30.
+All waste shall be properly presented and placed out for collection no earlier than 30 minutes before the scheduled collection times. - 31.
+There shall be no striptease or nudity, and all persons shall be decently attired at all times, except when the premises are operating under the authority of a sexual entertainment Venue Licence. - 32.
+Loudspeakers shall not be located in the entrance lobby or outside the premises building.

+- 33. The number of persons permitted within the premises at any one time (excluding staff) shall not exceed (X) [to be agreed with the Environmental Health Consultation Team] - 34.
+The Licence will have no effect until the works shown on the plans appended to the application have been assessed as satisfactory by the Environmental Health Consultation Team and this condition has been removed from the Licence. - 35.
 Before the premises open to the public, the plans as deposited will be checked by the Environmental Health Consultation Team to ensure they are an accurate reflection of the premises constructed.
 Where the premises layout has changed during the course of construction, new plans shall be provided to the Environmental Health Consultation Team and the Licensing Authority.